NBISweden/workshop-reproducible-research/pages/git/git-7-working-remotely.md

 > Notice that the private key always remains on the client's side and is never
 > transferred over the connection; the ability to decrypt messages encrypted
 > with the public key is enough to ascertain the client's authenticity.
 This is
-> in contrast with using passwords, which are themselves send across a
+> in contrast with using passwords, which are themselves sent across a
 > connection (albeit encrypted).
 It is also important to note that even though
 > the keys come in pairs it is impossible to derive the private key from the
 > public key.
 If you want to read more details about how SSH authentication work